 If you googled, Am I crazy, you probably feel like something is wrong and your mind is acting up.
 Maybe you feel like your mind is playing tricks on you.
 Or you ask, “Is what I’m feeling or seeing, real or not real?”
 It sucks to feel like you can’t trust yourself.
 At some point you’ll ask – am I crazy? is this normal?

-First of all - Mental Illness are Normal
+First of all - Mental Illnesses are Normal

 Having a mental illness is “normal” – because a lot of people struggle with mental illnesses.
 Like other illnesses, mental illness are treatable.